Shobrooke Park Estate

 If there continues to be occurrences when dogs chase the sheep or kill the lambs this permissive access could be withdrawn.

 The area North of the large Pond is available to the fishermen who hold yearly permits.
-Please do not trespass North of the Pond.

 Back to Park Information page